-Presented at Asolo on Saturday 9 May 2009 on the occasion of the conference “Giving a voice to forests, dialogues, experiences and passions”, as part of the exhibition “La botanica della musica”, the book “La botanica della musica” [https: // www .ortobotanicodibergamo.it / the-botany-of-music-plants-dorigine-and-musical instruments-ad-arco-and-pinch /] is first and foremost a book, and as everyone knows, every book is a mystery.
-The wealth of emotions that it gives us with simple paper, ink and colors remains priceless.
+Presented at Asolo on Saturday 9 May 2009 on the occasion of the conference “Giving a voice to forests, dialogues, experiences and passions”, as part of the exhibition “La botanica della musica”, the book “La botanica della musica” is first and foremost a book, and as everyone knows, every book is a mystery.
+The wealth of emotions that it gives us with simple paper, ink, and colors is priceless.
 But let’s proceed with order: the cover is a door to the vegetable world and to that of music, with the green color of the chlorophyll, the nutritional element of this global living being, and above this a cello curl.
 Curved, carved and worked wood.
 The information files devoted to plant species have pastel colors, an authentic touch of poetry, but obviously also organization and scientific content.
 Words use wise and concrete awareness: in describing different worlds, bound by ancient professionalism, they prepare us to appreciate values that resist over time, necessary for our well-being.
-But they are also a concrete warning: a real commitment to preserve material and spiritual elements linked by a vital line that requires all our participation.
-The risk is loss without remedy.
+But they are also a concrete warning: a real commitment to preserving material and spiritual elements linked by a vital line that requires all our participation.
+The risk is lost without remedy.

 Some pages are dedicated to botany.
 Others to music and instruments.
-These include a graphic theme, of layout, but also an ideal one, of the profound link between the two worlds.
+These include the same theme of layout, but also an ideal one, of the profound link between the two worlds.
 So botany, the wood, its workmanship, the luthiers are elements in continuity, but essential.

 “If it’s wood for musical instruments it must have the notes inside: worked by the violinmakers it has to play and become the source of music”

 Every wood has an information file.
 Between one file and another, the life experiences of Giampiero Rivolta, a “wood seeker”.
-A fascinating journey through adventure, history, geography and art.
+A fascinating journey through adventures, history, geography, and art.

 The book is now unobtainable, but it certainly deserves a new edition.

+Gabriele Rinaldi, indefatigable and creative director of the “Lorenzo Rota” Botanical Garden in Bergamo, is the author of the texts, while the botanical cards have been edited by Federico Mangili, Giampiero Rivolta, and Francesco Zonca.
 Texts by dr. Gabriele Rinaldi, director of the “Lorenzo Rota” Botanical Garden of Bergamo, botanical cards by Federico Mangili and Francesco Zonca.
-Graphy srl of Palazzago.
+Page design by Graphy Srl Palazzago.